swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   ///
   /// If the callback fails to fully populate its output span or if
   /// it throws an error, then the array keeps all items that were
-  /// successfully initialized before the callback terminated the prepend.
+  /// successfully initialized before the callback terminated the replacement.
   ///
-  /// Partial insertions create a gap in array storage that needs to be
+  /// Partial replacements create a gap in array storage that needs to be
-  /// closed by moving newly inserted items to their correct positions given
+  /// closed by moving subsequent items to their correct positions given
   /// the adjusted count.
 This adds some overhead compared to adding exactly as
   /// many items as promised.
   ///